demi-werkzam/restaurant-app-frontend/README.md

   - I want to be able to login;

-  - I want to show that I went to a restaurant;
+  - I want to show that I went to a restaurant ✅ ;

-  - I want to like a restaurant I have visited;
+  - I want to like a restaurant I have visited 💖 ;

   - I want to be able to see a list of the restaurants that I've liked and the restaurants that I have been to;